Upper Chest Cable Exercises for Bigger & Stronger Chest

 1. Stand with your feet in the center of the two pulleys, and grip the stirrup one handles on both sides.

-2. Step forward a couple of foot in front of the cable machine with one leg in front of the other to form a staggered stance or as comfortable for you.
+2. Step forward a couple of feet in front of the cable machine with one leg in front of the other to form a staggered stance or as comfortable as you like.

-3. Move the handles forward through, extending via your elbows, until your hands meet in the centre.
+3. Move the handles forward through, extending via your elbows, until your hands meet in the center.

-4. Briefly squeeze before slowly bring back to the starting position.
+4. Briefly squeeze before slowly bringing it back to the starting position.

 Tip